 The key to space-filling experimental designs is in generating 'good' random points and achieving reasonably uniform coverage of sampled volume for a given (user-specified) number of points.
 In practice, however, we can only generate finite pseudo-random sequences, which, particularly in higher dimensions, can lead to a clustering of points, limiting their uniformity.
 To find a good space-filling design is a nonlinear programming hard problem, which - from a theoretical point of view - is difficult to solve exactly.
 This problem, however, has a representation, which might be within the reach of currently available tools.
-To reduce the search time and still generate good designs, the popular approach is to restrict the search within a subset of the general space-filling designs.
-This subset typically has some good 'built-in' properties with respect to the uniformity of a design.
+To reduce the search time and still generate good designs, the popular approach is to restrict the search within a subset of the general space-filling design.